 - More RAM would be better

-- Can run modern games at ultra settings
+- Can run modern games at medium settings (but less of a game selection than Windows)

 - Overkill for simple photo editing